webdevphi/Winter-2018-Workshops/1-React/README.md

 1 - Props
 2 - State

-First we'll see how Props work..

 **Props**

-In our above example we are missing one of the key parts of a class, the constructor!
-Of course we don't need it, but classes aren't too much fun without them, lets update our class to add one.
+In our above example, we are missing one of the key parts of a class, the constructor!
+Of course, we don't need it, but classes aren't too much fun without them, let's update our class to add one
 ```JSX
 //...
 class App extends React.Component {